Reign of the Jingle Queen

-Reign of the Jingle Queen – From Jingles to Singles richly tells the story of the life of a woman whose groundbreaking career as a music producer was interwoven with many of the most beloved performing artists and public figures of our time.
+Reign of the Jingle Queen is a multimedia book which richly tells the story of the life of a woman whose groundbreaking career as a music producer was interwoven with many of the most beloved performing artists and public figures of our time.
 Imagine creating some of the most memorable music of the Golden Age of Advertising.
 Imagine being Black.
 And being a woman.

 This is a book about friends and colleagues, lovers, and family.
 And though many have passed away, it is not a eulogy, neither an epitaph to these great voices, nor is it a tell-all celebrity-hunting expedition.
 Rather it is the true story of the one person – the only person who had the capacity, determination, qualifications, and resilience to become the first Jingle Queen, and how she did it.